Board of Trustees

 He has been active for many years in the Liberal Democrats, particularly in developing the party’s manifestos, and sits on the party’s Board.

-Jeremy grew up in a clergy household and while a chorister in Canterbury Cathedral was a pupil at St Edmund’s School, then run by one of the charity’s predecessors.
+Jeremy grew up in a clergy household and while a chorister in Canterbury Cathedral was a pupil at St Edmund’s School, then run by one of the charity’s antecedent organisations, the Clergy Orphan Corporation.
 He became a governor of the charity in 2014 and a trustee in 2018 and sits on the Risk, Audit and Finance, and Governance committees.

 Tom was an international banker until his retirement in 2003.
 He was elected a Common Councilman of the City of London in 2002 and is currently a Member of the City’s Finance Committee, Investment Committee, Culture Heritage & Libraries Committee, Markets Committee, and Gresham Committee, a Board Member of the Museum of London, the Barbican Centre, a Governor of Guy’s & St Thomas’ NHS Foundation Trust, and is Chairman of the Trustees of Stour Music Festival in Kent.